TUNeS: A Temporal U-Net with Self-Attention for Video-based Surgical Phase Recognition: Methods

 \subsection{Feature extractor with temporal context}

-We use a standard CNN as feature extractor: ResNet-50, pre-trained on ImageNet.
+We use a standard CNN as feature extractor: ResNet-50 \cite{he2016deep}, pre-trained on ImageNet.
 However, we train the CNN not on individual video frames (Fig.~\ref{fig:training_no_context}) but with \emph{temporal context}.
 For this purpose, we add an LSTM cell with 512 hidden units, which processes the sequence of computed CNN features.
 The CNN-LSTM is trained end-to-end on sequences of $L$ consecutive frames (Fig.~\ref{fig:training_with_context}).
 Here, we minimize the cross-entropy loss, computed on all $L$~frames in the sequence.

-To train on a class-balanced set of video sequences, we sample five sequences from each phase and one sequence around each phase transition from each video during one training epoch.
-After training, only the CNN is used to extract features: For each frame~$v_t$, we obtain the feature vector~$f_t \in \mathbb{R}^{2048}$ after the ResNet's global average pooling layer.
+To train on a balanced set of video sequences, we sample five sequences from each phase and one sequence around each phase transition from each video during one training epoch.
+To avoid BN-related problems, video sequences are processed in appropriately large batches of $B \times L$ frames, $B \geq 10$.

-To test the feature extractor's recognition capabilities, we obtain the phase predictions of the jointly trained LSTM.
-In particular, to obtain the estimated phase at time~$t$, we apply the CNN-LSTM to the sequence $\left(v_{t - L + i}\right)_{1 \leq i \leq L}$ and take the final prediction~$\hat{y}_t$.
-Thus, the LSTM is applied to $L$-frame sequences in a sliding window approach.
-In addition, we perform \emph{carry-hidden evaluation (CHE)} \cite{rivoir2022pitfalls}, where the LSTM's hidden state is carried through the video.
-Here, the LSTM is applied sequentially to the complete feature sequence.
+After training, only the CNN is used to extract features: For each frame~$v_t$, we obtain the feature vector~$f_t \in \mathbb{R}^{D}$, $D = 2048$, after the ResNet's global average pooling layer.
+To model global dependencies and for offline recognition, a temporal model is trained on the extracted feature sequences $\left(f_t\right)_{1 \leq t \leq T}$ in a second step.